AngKokLeong/E-Commerce-dotnet-react-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This project consists of Frontend application written in React and Typescript and Backend application written in C# .NET 7.0.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: